cloudControl/documentation/Add-on Documentation/Cron.md

 Cronjobs are regular requests against your app and are subject the the same 120s timelimit.

+If you need more control over when and how often tasks are run and/or have tasks that take longer than 120 seconds we recommend using the [Worker](https://www.cloudcontrol.com/add-ons/worker) or [IronWorker](https://www.cloudcontrol.com/add-ons/iron_worker) add-on.
+There are also the [IronMQ](https://www.cloudcontrol.com/add-ons/iron_mq) and the [CloudAMQP](https://www.cloudcontrol.com/add-ons/cloudamqp) message queues available that can be used to dispatch tasks to the workers.

 ## Adding the Cron add-on

 Before you can add a Cron job, the add-on itself has to be added: